openstack-archive/tricircle/specs/ocata/enhance-xjob-reliability.rst

 Worker** who produces job entries and **Loop Worker** who consumes job entries.
-While accessing an empty queue, **Loop Worker** will be blocked until some job entries are put into the queue. **Loop Worker** retrieves job entries from the job queue then start to run it.
+While accessing an empty queue, **Loop Worker** will be blocked until some job entries are put into the queue. **Loop Worker** retrieves job entries from the job queue then starts to run it.
 Similar to the original flow, since multiple workers may get the same type of job for the same resource at the same time, workers need to obtain the lock before it can run the job.
 One problem occurs whenever XJob daemon stops before it finishes all the jobs in the job queue;